 Possession vs. Intent to Sell

 Unlawful possession of a controlled substance is a crime in California that carries serious penalties, including up to a year of jail time.
 However, possession of a controlled substance with intent to sell is a much more serious offense.
 The difference between the two charges may hinge on the ability of the prosecutor to prove that you intended to a sell a drug in your possession.
-To get an experienced San Diego criminal defense attorney on your side, contact jD LAW, P.C., at (760) 630-2000.
+To get an experienced San Diego drug crime defense attorney on your side, contact jD LAW, P.C., at (760) 630-2000.

 What Is Possession of a Controlled Substance?